RSSnyder13/b2b-standards/README.md

 ## What this skill does

-- **Weekly review (the flagship).** Say "run my weekly review" and paste your numbers (or point it at wherever you track them).
-You get an unweaselable scorecard, the bottleneck, an attack plan, and a week-over-week debug line.
+- **Weekly review.** Say "run my weekly review" and paste your numbers (or point it at wherever you track them).
 Example output:

   > 1. Repeatable case study: hypothesis, has not repeated. **MISS**
   > 2. Pipeline: 4 first meetings/week vs 10. **MISS**